bghuan/oss/intl.en-US/Console User Guide/Manage buckets/Basic settings/Configure back-to-origin rules.md

         -   **Add Prefix or Suffix**: Add a prefix or suffix to the redirected URL.
 The prefix is configured in the third column.
 The suffix is configured in the fourth column.

-You can select this option to configure correct information for the redirected URL when the URL of the requested data does not include a prefix or suffix.
+You can select this option to configure correct information for the redirected URL when the URL of the requested data excludes a prefix or suffix.
 If you set the prefix to 123/ and the suffix to .jpg, access to `https://bucketname.oss-endpoint.com/image` is automatically redirected to `https://Origin URL/123/image.jpg`.

         -   **Redirect to Fixed URL**: Access to the requested object is redirected to a specified object.
 The object address is specified in the third column.
 Example: `abc/myphoto.jpg`.

 **Note:** You can also set a website URL.
 For example, if you set the URL to `https://www.aliyun.com/index.html`, access to the bucket is redirected to the Alibaba Cloud homepage.

         -   **Replace File Name Prefix**: If you set this parameter and **File Name Prefix** for Prerequisite, the prefix in the name of the object to which the access is redirected is replaced with that of the third column.
 If you set this parameter without setting **File Name Prefix** for Prerequisite, the specified prefix is added to the name of the object to which the access is redirected.
-Subfolders in a folder must be separated with forward slashes \(/\).
+Separate subfolders in a folder with forward slashes \(/\).
 The folder name must end with a forward slash \(/\).
 The folder name cannot contain asterisks \(\*\). |
     |**Other Parameter**|No|If this option is selected, the query string included in the request to OSS is transferred to the origin.|
     |**Redirection Code**|Yes|You can select the redirection code from the drop-down list.
 Select **Source from Alibaba Cloud CDN** if the redirect request is from Alibaba Cloud CDN.|